filecoin-project/filecoin-docs/docs/store/lotus/installation.md

    Currently, the _master_ branch corresponds to **testnet**.

 1. If you are in China, check out the specific [tips](tips-running-in-china.md).
-1. If you have an AMD Zen or Intel Ice Lake CPU, enable SHA extensions by adding these two environment variables:
+1. If you have an AMD Zen or Intel Ice Lake CPU (or later), enable the use of SHA extensions by adding these two environment variables:

    ```sh
    export RUSTFLAGS="-C target-cpu=native -g"